 The good news is that you can use companion planting (also known as complementary gardening) to protect these fun plants while creating a more interesting garden bed with their bright yellow flowers.

 What Are The Best Black-Eyed Susan Companion Plants?

 The best companions for black-eyed Susans are those that can handle well-draining soil and will only need watering when the soil is dry 1″ to 2″ inches down.

 However, you can cheese your way past the water restrictions and soil limitations by keeping some companion plants in submerged pots.

 Benefits Of Black-Eyed Susans

-Not only are black-eyes Susans attractive, they actually provide some benefits for other plants in the bed.
+Not only are black-eyes Susans attractive, they actually provide some benefits for other plants like perennials, native prairie, and meadow species in the landscape bed.

 Depending on the species or cultivar, they can grow up to 3’ feet tall.